JakubStas/JakubStas/README.md

 ### Hi there 👋

-I am a software engineer living in Dublin, Ireland.
+I am a software engineer living in Amsterdam, Netherlands.

 #### Now